-The Office of Research Compliance (RSCP), a unit of the Office of Research & Innovation, is responsible for ensuring institutional compliance with federal and state regulatory requirements and University policies pertaining to sponsored and unsponsored research.
-RSCP staff will be happy to answer any questions you have pertaining to the regulatory oversight of research.
+The Office of Research Integrity and Compliance (RIC), a unit of the Office of Research & Innovation, is responsible for ensuring institutional compliance with federal and state regulatory requirements and University policies pertaining to sponsored and unsponsored research.
+RIC staff will be happy to answer any questions you have pertaining to the regulatory oversight of research.

 All University research, teaching, and training activities involving animals covered under either the Public Health Service Policy on Humane Care and Use of Laboratory Animals (“PHS Policy”) or the USDA Animal Welfare Act and Regulations (AWAR) are subject to review and approval by the Institutional Animal Care and Use Committee (IACUC), irrespective of funding source.
 Institutional policy (701.0, Animal Care and Use) precludes the use of dogs, cats, and nonhuman primates in University research.
 More information can be found on the Animal Care and Use webpage.